Spanish profanity: Concha / chucha / chocha

 Concha (lit. 'mollusk shell' or 'inner ear') is an offensive word for a woman's vulva or vagina (i.e. something akin to English cunt) in Argentina, Colombia, Chile, Ecuador, Paraguay, Peru, Uruguay and Mexico.
 In the rest of Latin America and Spain however, the word is only used with its literal meaning.
-In such regions, it is commonly heard in the phrase ¡(La) concha (de) tu madre! ("The cunt of your mother"), which may be used as an expression of surprise or grief, or as a highly disrespectful insult.
+In the former regions, it is commonly heard in the phrase ¡(La) concha (de) tu madre! ("The cunt of your mother"), which may be used as an expression of surprise or grief, or as a highly disrespectful insult.
 The contracted term conchatumadre/conchetumadre is common and extremely offensive in Chile, Bolivia and Peru as well.

 In Mexico, concha, which is used in its literal meaning, is also a type of sweet bread, round conch-shaped and covered in sugar, as well as having the aforementioned meaning and is offensive when used in said context.
 In Spain, Puerto Rico, Cuba and Mexico, "Concha" is a common name for females (corruption of Concepción).
 Also in Puerto Rico there is a popular hotel called La Concha Resort (The Seashell).
 Key West, Florida also has a famous hotel named La Concha.
 Concha can also mean a seashell-a conch.
 Chucha/¡Chuchamadre! and ¡Chucha de tu madre! are Panamanian, Chilean, Ecuadorian, Peruvian or southern Colombian equivalents.
 Random examples and expressions: Vení, oleme la chucha ("Come and sniff my pussy"), ¡Ándate a la chucha! (roughly "Fuck off").

 Chocha (or chocho, usually used in Spain) employed term for "pussy" predominantly in Cuba, Puerto Rico, Colombia (chocho), Spain, Mexico, Venezuela, and Dominican Republic.
 In the Spanish province of Albacete is also used choto (var. chotera, chotaco) in the same sense.
 The word is a homonym as it is also synonymous with "senile" when used as "He/she is chocho/chocha".
 In Chile, the word is used to mean "happy", and is used for old people; for example, the sentence "La abuelita quedó chocha con el regalo que le dí" means "Granny was happy with the gift I gave her".
 In Venezuela, chocha is also a type of round seed or a particular type of bird.
 The name of the Latin American restaurant Chimi-Changa originated as a minced oath of chocha.